Argyll and Bute (UK Parliament constituency)

 Argyll and Bute was a county constituency of the House of Commons of the Parliament of the United Kingdom.
-It was created for the 1983 general election, merging most of Argyll with some of Bute and Northern Ayrshire, and then superseded by Argyll, Bute and South Lochaber in the 2023 Periodic Review of Westminster constituencies.
+It was created for the 1983 general election, merging most of Argyll with some of Bute and Northern Ayrshire, and then superseded by Argyll, Bute and South Lochaber in the 2023 review of Westminster constituencies.

-Under the 2023 Periodic Review of Westminster constituencies, the constituency now comprises the vast majority of the new Argyll, Bute and South Lochaber constituency, first contested at the 2024 general election.
+Under the 2023 review of Westminster constituencies, the constituency now comprises the vast majority of the new Argyll, Bute and South Lochaber constituency, first contested at the 2024 general election.

 Boundaries

 1983–2005: Argyll and Bute District.

 2005–2024: The area of the Argyll and Bute Council.

 When created in 1983, the constituency covered the area of the Argyll and Bute district of the Strathclyde region.
 In 2005 it was enlarged to cover the Argyll and Bute council area, which had been created in 1996.
 Thus Helensburgh, already included within the new council area, was included in the constituency.
 Helensburgh had been within the Dunbarton district until 1996, and within the Dumbarton constituency until 2005.